adambard/learnxinyminutes-docs/css.html.markdown

    and is child of a div with class name "some-parent" IN ANY DEPTH */ div.some-parent .class-name {}

-/* warning: the same selector wihout spaaace has another meaning.
+/* warning: the same selector without spaaace has another meaning.
    can you say what? */
 div.some-parent.class-name {}